Aamhi Doghi: Plot

 In the meanwhile, Ram and Savi start having relationship trouble as Ram is pressured into marrying by his family.
 He wants to marry Savi, but Savi doesn't believe in the institution of marriage.
 After an argument, Ram leaves for Nagpur, his family home, for an office project.
 He tells Savi he doesn't know when he will return.
 A few weeks later, Savi finds out from mutual friends that Ram has married an old family friend.
 Savi is upset but doesn't show it, focusing instead on why Ram would choose to marry such an ordinary girl.
 At this time, Ammi consoles her, telling her she should be happy that Savi and Ram only knew love in their relationship, and not the 'practicalities' of marriage that Savi detested.

 As Savi gets back to normal, she comes home to find Ammi shivering in bed.
 Ammi faints and Savi takes her to the hospital, where she finds that Ammi is in the last stage of leukemia.
 She is further shocked when the doctor tells her Ammi has known about this all along.
 Ammi then tells her that their fathers were classmates.
 Savi's father knew of Ammi's sickness when they married.
 Ammi came from a very poor family and had nothing.
 Once when Savi's father came to visit them in Belgaum, Ammi had just lost her father, and had no one else, nor any money.
-Taking pity on her, and with the assumption that she would make a good companion to Savi, her father married Ammi, however they never had any sexual relations.
+Taking pity on her, and with the assumption that she would make a good companion for Savi, her father married Ammi, however they never had any sexual relations.
 She tells Savi her father cared for her very well, arranging for medicines, doctors and more whenever necessary.

 As she breathes her last, she tells Savi not to bottle up her feelings, to set them free, just as she believes in freedom in relationships.
 When Ammi dies, Savi finally cries for the first time in her life.
 Savi sells her childhood home in Kolhapur, choosing to only keep the things that remind her of Ammi and open herself up to others, just as she did with Ammi.